-The 2017 Teaching with Technology Workshop will focus specifically on online and blended courses and will guide faculty and instructors through instructional design models that will help them thoughtfully integrate digital tools, content, and pedagogies to create engaging online or blended learning experiences.
+The Teaching with Technology Workshop focuses specifically on online and blended courses and guides faculty and instructors through instructional design models that will help them thoughtfully integrate digital tools, content, and pedagogies to create engaging online or blended learning experiences.

 Dates / Time Commitment

 The workshop events will take place as follows:

 - Winter Quarter 2018 - One lunch meeting during which participants will share ideas and their progress on their online learning modules